suffolklibraries/sljekyll/_events/woodbridge-2019-01-27-the-form.md

 Venetia will demonstrate/dance the full sequence of The Form with someone sitting in a chair as receiver, and then participants will share a short movement called "Cosmo-Form" together and in pairs.
 They will then share their inner discoveries.

-All profits to Venetia's Helping Hands Network volunteering trip to Bosnia in the spring.

 Find out more on the [Community Wellness Project Meetup page](https://www.meetup.com/Community-Wellness-Project-Holistic/events/257281430/).